Kralice nad Oslavou: Administrative division

+Etymology

+The village was originally named Králice.
+The name is derived from the Czech word král ('king'), meaning "the village of king's people".

 Geography

 Kralice nad Oslavou is located about 23 km east of Třebíč and 28 km west of Brno.
 It lies mostly in the Křižanov Highlands, but the southern part of the municipal territory extends into the Jevišovice Uplands.
-There are several small ponds in the territory.
+There are several small fishponds in the territory.
+The Oslava River, contained in the name of the municipality, flows outside the municipal territory.

 History

 The first written mention of Kralice is from 1379, when a fortress was here.
+Among the most notable owners of the village was the Zierotin family.

-In the Kralice Fortress a secret printing shop of the Unity of the Brethren was hidden, in which the Bible of Kralice, the first complete translation of the Bible from the original languages into the Czech language, was printed between 1579 and 1593.
+A secret printing shop of the Unity of the Brethren was hidden in the Kralice Fortress, in which the Bible of Kralice, the first complete translation of the Bible from the original languages into the Czech language, was printed between 1579 and 1593.

+Demographics

+Transport

+The I/23 road (the section from Třebíč to Rosice) passes through the municipality.

+Kralice nad Oslavou is located on the railway line Brno–Třebíč.

 Sights

 The landmark of the village is the Church of Saint Martin.
 It is a Gothic church from the 14th century with Renaissance modifications.

 Fragments of the local two-storey fortress have been preserved to this day.
 Remains of walls and cellars have been preserved, which were discovered during an archaeological survey.

 Memorial of the Bible of Kralice was built in 1967–1969.
 The memorial, managed by Moravské zemské muzeum in Brno, contained an exhibition about local archaeological research, the activities of the Brethren printing house, and an exhibition about J. A. Comenius.
 However, it was closed until further notice due to technical reasons.